Spider-Man in film: Spider-Man: Beyond the Spider-Verse (2027)

-Spinoffs
+Spin-offs

 Due to the success of the Spider-Verse, development is ongoing on spinoffs that explore the mythology of Spider-Man.
 The completed projects take the form of short films.
 The first, Spider-Ham: Caught in a Ham, was released in tandem with Into the Spider-Verses digital launch on February 26, 2019, featuring Mulaney reprising his role as Spider-Ham.
 On the other hand, The Spider Within: A Spider-Verse Story premiered at the Annecy International Animation Film Festival in France in June 2023 and later on YouTube in March 2024.
-A Spider-Verse Story depicts Morales undergoing a panic attack induced by stress in his personal life.
+A Spider-Verse Story depicts Miles undergoing a panic attack induced by stress in his personal life.

 Among the upcoming projects are a Spider-Women spinoff and a Spider-Punk adaptation.
 Kaluuya is writing the script for the Spider-Punk film with Ajon Singh.
-The premise of the Spider-Women spinoff will be a Stacy-centric narrative introducing Cindy Moon / Silk and Jessica Drew / Spider-Woman onscreen.
-In May 2023, reports emerged that Sony was contemplating a live-action Morales film, which would take priority after the releases of Brand New Day and Beyond the Spider-Verse.
+The premise of the Spider-Women spinoff will be a Gwen-centric narrative introducing Cindy Moon / Silk and Jessica Drew / Spider-Woman onscreen.
+In May 2023, reports emerged that Sony was contemplating a live-action Miles Morales film, which would take priority after the releases of Brand New Day and Beyond the Spider-Verse.

 Sony's Spider-Man Universe

 Since 2018, Sony has distributed a series of live-action films based on secondary characters of the Spider-Man canon, part of a broader multimedia project dubbed Sony's Spider-Man Universe (SSU).
 The franchise's first entry is Venom (2018), itself comprising a trilogy with Venom: Let There Be Carnage (2021) and Venom: The Last Dance (2024).
 Three other titles complete the SSU: Morbius (2022), Madame Web, and Kraven the Hunter (both 2024).
 Sony ceased their output of films indefinitely after the box office failures of Madame Web and Kraven the Hunter.
-The SSU operates with a loosely shared continuity to all existing Spider-Man film franchises but does not explicitly feature the character beyond the depiction of Parker's birth in Madame Web.
+The SSU operates with a loosely shared continuity to all existing Spider-Man film franchises but does not explicitly feature the character beyond the depiction of Peter's birth in Madame Web.
 (Note: Attributed to multiple sources:)